-Since March of 2022, the Federal Reserve has raised the federal funds rate 475 basis points to a range of between 4.75% and 5.0% and has signaled that further rate increases are possible over the course of the year in response to the elevated level of inflation in the United States.
-In March 2023, the consumer price index rose 5.0% on a year-over-year basis.
+Since March of 2022, the Federal Reserve has raised the federal funds rate 500 basis points to a range of between 5.00% and 5.25% and has signaled that further rate increases are possible over the course of the year in response to the elevated level of inflation in the United States.
+In May 2023, the consumer price index rose 4.0% on a year-over-year basis, while the core rate (minus food and energy) was at 5.3% on a year-over-year basis.
 Although inflation has eased somewhat over the past few months, it is still unclear how much the Federal Reserve will further increase interest rates to bring inflation down to its 2% percent target.